 - Read more information on administrative and judicial warrants here.

-- If ICE shows up with a judicial warrant for the arrest of an individual at your workplace, you do not necessarily have to grant them access to private sites (unless that is covered in the warrant).
+- If ICE shows up with a judicial warrant for the arrest of an individual at your workplace, you do not necessarily have to grant them access to private sites (unless those areas are covered in the warrant).
 Instead, you can escort the individual out to a public area to minimize ICE’s engagement with other employees.
+While there are restrictions on warrantless arrests in some states, there are numerous examples of ICE indiscriminately detaining and arresting individuals in the vicinity of their actions, whether or not those individuals were originally targets.

 2. Employees have the right to remain silent.
 Regardless of what areas of a worksite ICE agents gain access to, employees are not required to answer officers’ questions.
 If any employee does choose to respond to officers, they should not lie.